kamil-mrzyglod/Oxygenize/README.md

 });
 ```

-this method take two arguments:
+this method takes two arguments:
 * `string typeName` which is nothing more than string representation of an instance of the given type - implementation of the `ToString()` method
 * `Func<object> valueToObtain` delegate which will be invoked when generating random type instance value